shreyankbr/DermaScan/README.md

 The dataset I used is no longer available on Kaggle.
 Any dataset from kaggle can be taken, but be sure to make the necessary name changes in all of the files.

+For those who only want the project, I have uploaded my trained model, you may use that model and skip preprocessing and model training

 ## Installation